-- o "Although FLIR surveys require an experienced sensor operator and specialized equipment, they are usually less expensive than conventional aerial surveys".
-(Carr et. al 2012) - There is a reduced safety risk to humans (as compared to traditional aerial surveys) because of reduced observer fatigue and airsickness, and thus potentially a reduction in observer bias. - There is a reduced risk of potential stress on caribou (as compared to traditional aerial surveys) because surveys are generally flown at higher altitude, often with fixed-wing aircraft, and spend less time directly above the animals.

-• Aerial imagery generally

-- RGB and thermal footage can provide concrete visual data for future review and assessment.
+- Unmanned - o UAV has the potential to provide imagery with high spatial and temporal resolutions (compared to traditional aerial surveys) including distinction of wildlife age/sex classes (e.g. Jones et al. 2006, Berger 2012, Whitehead et al. 2014, Chretien et al. 2016). - o Carbon footprint is reduced (compared to manned surveys) because devices are small, lightweight, and often battery-powered. - Manned - o "Although FLIR surveys require an experienced sensor operator and specialized equipment, they are usually less expensive than conventional aerial surveys".
+(Carr et. al 2012) - o There is a reduced safety risk to humans (as compared to traditional aerial surveys) because of reduced observer fatigue and airsickness, and thus potentially a reduction in observer bias. - There is a reduced risk of potential stress on caribou (as compared to traditional aerial surveys) because surveys are generally flown at higher altitude, often with fixed-wing aircraft, and spend less time directly above the animals. - Aerial imagery generally - RGB and thermal footage can provide concrete visual data for future review and assessment.
 This digital survey can be reviewed forward, backward, and frame by frame at the observer's preferred speed. - o RGB and thermal footage can help determine sources of sightability challenges.
 For example, a review of FLIR footage by Bernatas (2013) highlighted a surprise: bud break "glow" from deciduous trees made the glow of white tail deer on the ground less obvious.